LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 ### Section 2.2: Visualize the genomic fragment size difference
 In this section, users can visualize genomic fragment size differences between cancer and healthy samples using the FP feature in `output_directory/Features/FP_fragmentation_profile.csv`.

+File `output_directory/Features/FP_fragmentation_profile.csv` consists of rows representing different samples.
+The `sample` column holds the sample's file name, followed by a `label` column that indicates the sample's classification.
+For example, label "1" represents the cancer samples, while label "0" represents the healthy samples.

 First, load the data from output directory and transform it.
 ```R
 library(tidyr)